List of United States senators from Utah

-Utah was admitted to the Union on January 4, 1896, and it popularly elects U.S. senators to Class 1 and Class 3, despite the Utah State Legislature's rejection of the Seventeenth Amendment to the United States Constitution when it was passed in 1913.
-Its current senators are Republicans Mike Lee and Mitt Romney.
+Utah was admitted to the Union on January 4, 1896, and it popularly elects U.S. senators to class 1 and class 3, despite the Utah State Legislature's rejection of the Seventeenth Amendment to the United States Constitution when it was passed in 1913.
+Its current senators are Republicans Mike Lee (since 2011) and John Curtis (since 2025).
 Orrin Hatch was Utah's longest-serving senator (1977–2019).
+Utah is one of sixteen states alongside California, Colorado, Delaware, Georgia, Hawaii, Idaho, Louisiana, Maine, Massachusetts, Minnesota, Missouri, Nevada, Pennsylvania, South Dakota and West Virginia to have a younger senior senator and an older junior senator.